apache/zookeeper/zookeeper-docs/src/main/resources/markdown/zookeeperInternals.md

 it means that the leader has lost quorum, and the new leader will clean up any mess left over during her leadership activation.

-ZooKeeper messaging operates similar to a classic two-phase commit.
+ZooKeeper messaging operates are similar to a classic two-phase commit.

 ![Two phase commit](images/2pc.jpg)